Interior Design for Small Spaces: Stylish Solutions That Maximise Every Inch

 1 .
 Embrace Light Colours and Mirrors

-One of the easiest tricks in the book?
-Light and neutral colour palettes.
-Shades of white, cream, pale grey, or soft pastels can make a small room feel airy and open.
-Pairing these hues with strategically placed mirrors can reflect natural light and visually double your space.
+One of the most effective design tricks is using light, neutral colours.
+Shades like white, cream, pale grey, and soft pastels make rooms feel airy and open.
+When paired with well-placed mirrors, they reflect natural light and visually expand the space.

 At Oraanj Interiors, we often recommend oversized mirrors for small living rooms or mirrored cabinets in hallways.
-They not only add style but create a sense of openness in even the tightest corners.
+These elements add style while creating a sense of openness.

 2 .
 Opt for Multifunctional Furniture

-In small spaces, every piece of furniture should work harder.
-Consider options like:
+In small homes, every piece of furniture should serve more than one purpose.
+Consider:

 3 .
 Vertical Space Is Your Best Friend

 When floor space is limited, think vertically.
-Use tall bookcases, hanging planters, wall-mounted lighting, and ceiling-high shelving to draw the eye upward and make your room feel taller.
+Tall bookshelves, hanging plants, vertical lighting, and high shelving draw the eye upward and make ceilings feel higher.

 4 .
 Use Zoning to Define Areas